samuel-ogbonnaya/DJITello_Object_Detection_Tracking/README.md

 The aim of this project is to develop and deploy AI software on the DJI Tello drone to enable it to automatically detect and track footballs

-The intial application was developed using a generic YOLOv3 object detection algorithm and this has been integrated with multiple object tracking algorithms such as GOTURN, CRST, MOSSE etc.
++ The initial application was developed using a generic YOLOv3 object detection algorithm and this has been integrated with multiple object tracking algorithms such as GOTURN, CRST, MOSSE etc.

-The application was updated to utilise a custom faster R-CNN model, the model was trained using Tensorflow Object Detction API and a custom dataset to detect footballs for the initlal application.
-Labelimg was used for labelling the training and test dataset images.
++ The application was updated to utilise a custom faster R-CNN model, the model was trained using Tensorflow Object Detction API and a custom dataset to detect footballs for the initlal application.
++ Labelimg was used for labelling the training and test dataset images.
++ I also added an additional function in the visualisation_utils.py scripts from the tensorflow object detection API

-The detector algorithms has been integrated with tracking algorithm and a controller algorithm created for altering the drone movements accordingly.
++ The detector algorithms has been integrated with tracking algorithm and a controller algorithm created for altering the drone movements accordingly.

 Tested with Python 3.6, but it also may be compatabile with other versions.